MAYA SALAMEH

 listen to the HTMAAITM playlist here

-"By defiling the clinical nature of the algorithm a little bit, by bringing it into the visceral, gory reality of our bodies, we render it also a body that we can challenge and question."
+"By defiling the clinical nature of the algorithm, bringing it into the visceral, gory reality of our bodies, we render it also a body that we can challenge and question."

 "How do we stare back at appliances of the surveillance state?
 How do we begin to say, the computer is not infallible, the algorithm is riddled with bugs we can pick at and opinions that can be rewritten.
 One important space of freedom for me was interacting with technological forms in more rambunctious ways, imposing play on the algorithm."